Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 Tips for Making Good Shape Sources

-- Make plenty of variations.
-Make light shapes and dark shapes.
-Make different shapes (round and rectangular swashes.)
-Make drips an spatters.
+- There are plenty of variations.
+Make light and dark shapes.
+Make different shapes (round and rectangular swashes).
+Make drips and spatters.
 Make solid shapes and blotchy shapes.

 Scanning the Art into an iPad

-You'll need a scanner app for bringing art into Procreate.
+You’ll need a scanner app for bringing art into Procreate.
 You could use an actual scanner, but I prefer to do it all on my iPad to save time.
 I use the Scanner Pro app.
-It costs a few dollars, but it's so useful for importing illustrations.
-My husband even uses it instead of our real scanner because it's so easy to use.
+It costs a few dollars, but it’s helpful in importing illustrations.
+My husband even uses it instead of our real scanner because it’s so easy.

 - Open the app.